bnw4cristie/DB2/DB2-OfflineReOrg.Linux.md

 **BUT:** Doing Offline Reoganizations for many times, I observered it often reclaims about 50% more space than estimated by the script [1] :-)

 ## [ ] Get Pagessize and estimate temporary space needed

+as this means issuing some commands for each table, it's easier combine them in a script:

 _as instance user_ run script `db-selects.sh` [2]